Atlas-OS/docs/docs/getting-started/installation.md

 | :material-alert-circle-outline: Ability to switch to automatic driver updates later | :material-check: Latest security and feature updates |

 ## :material-wrench-cog-outline: Installing AtlasOS
+!!! warning
+    If your Windows install is not activated, AME Wizard will require you to Activate your Windows install before continuing.
+This is required to install Atlas.

 !!! tip
     Your previous Windows installation will be moved to a `Windows.old` folder on your Windows drive during the new installation.
 You can copy any necessary files from this folder before deleting it.